 Main actions according to TCM*: Destroys parasites.
 Regulates Qi circulation.
 Promotes urination.

-In Traditional Chinese Medicine (TCM), areca nuts are plants that belong to the 'Herbs that expel parasites' category.
+In Traditional Chinese Medicine (TCM), Bing Lang belongs to the 'Herbs that expel parasites' category.
 Herbs in this category are used to treat roundworms, tapeworm, hookworm and other intestinal parasites.
 In most cases, these herbs should be combined with other herbs to assist their action such as 'Purgative herbs that drain downward' or Qi tonics.
 Typically these herbs should only be prescribed for a short period as they often have some level of toxicity.

-Furthermore areca nuts are plants that are Warm in nature.
-This means that areca nuts tend to help people who have too much "cold" in their body, although with less effect than a plant that would be Hot in nature.
+Furthermore Bing Lang is Warm in nature.
+This means that Bing Lang tends to help people who have too much 'Cold' in their body, although with less effect than a plant that would be Hot in nature.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much cold in their body are said to either have a Yin excess (because Yin is Cold in nature) or a Yang deficiency (Yang is Hot in Nature).
-Depending on your condition areca nuts can help restore a harmonious balance between Yin and Yang.
+Those who have too much Cold in their body are said to either have a Yin Excess (because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
+Depending on your condition Bing Lang can help restore a harmonious balance between Yin and Yang.

-Areca nuts also taste Bitter and Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like areca nuts tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+Bing Lang also tastes Bitter and Pungent.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Bing Lang tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such areca nuts are thought to target the Stomach and the Large intestine.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Bing Lang is thought to target the Large intestine and the Stomach.
+In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
+The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Large Intestine on the other hand receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.

 Areca catechu has potential for the treatment of many diseases, especially parasitic diseases, digestive function disorders, and depression.1